karthikkharv/story-book/README.md

-# 🧠 NLP-to-Image PDF Generation Pipeline
+# 🧠 Interactive story book generator for school children

 This project takes a text input (story or description), segments it into paragraphs, summarizes each, extracts keywords using a Large Language Model (LLM), generates images using Stable Diffusion based on those keywords, and finally builds a structured PDF combining images and text.